-Therefore, for the week leading up to the first anniversary of August 12, a subcommittee of the clergy collective is organizing an interfaith community service that highlights how our faith communities can make our way together for a greater unity.
+Therefore, for the week leading up to the first anniversary of August 12, a subcommittee of the Charlottesville Clergy Collective is organizing an interfaith community service that highlights how our faith communities can make our way together for greater unity.

 Finally, another group within the collective is organizing a “Charlottesville to Jamestown” pilgrimage on October 6 to 20.

 This pilgrimage will acknowledge the history of oppression and injustice toward indigenous peoples and enslaved Africans, in anticipation of the 400th anniversary of the landing of the first slave ship to Jamestown, Virginia, in 1619.

 During those two weeks, there will be educational and worship opportunities in Charlottesville, Monticello, Richmond, and Jamestown/Fort Monroe.

 We pray that pilgrims will experience personal transformation that leads to the transformation of our community.

 Our hope is that several years from now, the name “Charlottesville” will no longer be linked to white supremacy and violence.